biosp4rk/mf-zm-info/readme.md

 ## Structure
 - `json` - Combined YAML files in JSON format; used for the data maps website
+- `schema` - JSON schema files used for validating the YAML files
 - `sym` - Symbols files for each game and version; can be used with no$gba
 - `tools`
   - `compress.py` - Functions for decompressing RLE and LZ77 compressed data